Dental Forceps: A Guide to Selection and Use

 The beak is designed carefully to fit with the anatomy of the tooth to ensure a tight grip without harming the surrounding tissues.
 The angle of the joint varies according to whether the forceps are upper or lower.

-Types of Dental Forceps
+Your Guide to the Different Types of Dental Forceps

-American vs. English Pattern
+American vs. English Patterns: What's the Difference?

-Forceps for Upper Teeth
+Selecting Forceps for Maxillary Teeth

 • Bayonet-pattern forceps: Resemble a bayonet, providing maxillary reach.